DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 ### Big Bang Integrated

 This track includes packages that are owned and maintained by the Big Bang value stream, and are integrated to the Big Bang chart, i.e. all core and addon packages.
+Packages in this track require an explicit stakeholder sponsor.

 - **+ Big Bang Integrated**: To add new packages to this track a user must follow the [BBTOC Approval Process](#bbtoc-approval-process).
-After approval, the work will include, but isn't limited to: defining the upstream (if applicable), selecting a mission team to own the package, identifying security needs, and following the [Definition of Done Checklist](https://repo1.dso.mil/big-bang/team/team-charter/-/blob/main/docs/team_norms/new-gitLab-epic-checklist-template.md?ref_type=heads#definition-of-done-checklist).
+After approval, the work will include, but isn't limited to: defining the upstream (if applicable), selecting a mission team to own the package, identifying security needs, identifying and documenting an explicit stakeholder sponsor, and following the [Definition of Done Checklist](https://repo1.dso.mil/big-bang/team/team-charter/-/blob/main/docs/team_norms/new-gitLab-epic-checklist-template.md?ref_type=heads#definition-of-done-checklist).
 - **-> Big Bang Maintained**: To move a package from BB Integrated to BB Maintained a user must follow the [BBTOC Approval Process](#bbtoc-approval-process).
 After approval, the [track change notifications](#track-change-notification) should begin as soon as possible.
 The work to move the package should not be released until the target date identified in the notification.
 That work will include, but is not limited to: updating the track badge, removing references in the Big Bang chart, updating the documentation to reflect its new deployment strategy (likely [wrapper](https://repo1.dso.mil/big-bang/product/packages/wrapper)).
 - **-> Community Maintained**: This should be done by changing to Big Bang Maintained first.
 This is give customers that rely on the package longer to find alternatives.
 However, if it is known at the outset that a package will move all the way to Community Maintained that should be called out as an eventual goal in the track change notification.